Harriette A. Keyser: C.A.I.L.

 She was a member of St. Michael's Protestant Episcopal Church, and the rector, Dr. John Punnett Peters, at her request, welcomed the organization of a meeting in the Church in the interest of the striking cloakmakers of the East Side.
 Bishop Henry C. Potter presided, Dr. Peters and Keyser, two representatives from the Cloakmakers' Union, and others spoke from the chancel with the result that a sweatshop committee was formed, which consistently and vigorously worked to abolish that abuse.
-Conditions arising from sweating in tenement houses were also presented at a meeting in St. Michael's Parish House, by Dr. Annie S. Daniel, chair of the tenement house committee, and C. A. I. L’s policy, formulated in a motion made by Keyser, was extended to the effort for abolition of manufacturing in tenement houses, the last refuge of the sweating system.
+Conditions arising from sweating in tenement houses were presented at a meeting in St. Michael's Parish House, by Dr. Annie S. Daniel, chair of the tenement house committee, and C.A.I.L.'s policy, formulated in a motion made by Keyser, was extended to the effort for abolition of manufacturing in tenement houses, the last refuge of the sweating system.

-In 1896, C. A. I. L. established the first practical arbitration committee of conciliation and mediation, beside those established by organized labor.
+In 1896, C.A.I.L. established the first practical arbitration committee of conciliation and mediation, beside those established by organized labor.
 Bishop Potter was its chairman.
 Keyser lent her efforts to preaching the economic waste of industrial war, and promoting the interests of arbitration, as some help in the prevention of labor conflicts.

 In 1901, at the Episcopal Triennial Convention at San Francisco, a Commission of Capital and Labor was established with Bishop Potter as chair.
-Keyser had worked for and won the recognition of C. A. I. L. and now as its secretary, worked under this commission.
+Keyser had worked for and won the recognition of C.A.I.L. and now as its secretary, worked under this commission.
 After the death of Bishop Potter, the Social Service Commission was substituted for the earlier one.
-The Diocesan Social Service Commissions were established through the request of C. A. I. L., to the General Convention, in 1907.
+The Diocesan Social Service Commissions were established through the request of C.A.I.L., to the General Convention, in 1907.
 Through the efforts of Bishop Arthur Selden Lloyd, in 1922, the Diocesan Social Service Commission of the Diocese of New York, appointed C. A. I. L. to constitute a Department of Industry in that Diocese, with Keyser as its secretary.

-At the time of the 1901 Pan-American Exposition at Buffalo, New York, Keyser prepared tenement house and labor exhibits for C. A. I. L. to send there, and these won silver medals, both there and with later ones sent to the San Francisco Panama–Pacific International Exposition.
+At the time of the 1901 Pan-American Exposition at Buffalo, New York, Keyser prepared tenement house and labor exhibits for C.A.I.L. to send there, and these won silver medals, both there and with later ones sent to the San Francisco Panama–Pacific International Exposition.
 Both C. A. I. L. and the Working Women's Society exploited conditions in tenement houses, and Keyser’s activities for their betterment helped in securing improved conditions.

-C. A. I. L. had become well known by this time as a champion of fair conditions and the clerks in the department stores of Harlem asked its assistance in obtaining shorter hours Saturday nights.
+C.A.I.L. had become well known by this time as a champion of fair conditions and the clerks in the department stores of Harlem asked its assistance in obtaining shorter hours Saturday nights.
 Keyser, accompanied by the Rev. Francis J. Moran, addressed the street crowds from a wagon in 125th Street, and afterward held a meeting in a hall there, to address the clerks.
-C. A. I. L. then organized a meeting and secured the cooperation of the Harlem clergy in this movement.
+C.A.I.L. organized a meeting and secured the cooperation of the Harlem clergy in this movement.